mikeydiamonds/macOS-AI/README.md

-# Local AI for macOS
+# Local AI Stack for macOS

-This project sets up a simple local AI environment on your Mac, utilizing Apple Silicon GPUs for optimal performance.
-You'll use Homebrew to install Ollama, pull a model, and Docker to run the Open Web UI and SearXNG for enhanced functionality.
+A complete local AI environment for your Mac with Apple Silicon GPU acceleration.
+This stack includes chat interfaces, web search, document processing, workflow automation, vector databases, and more—all running locally with a single setup script.

 ## Prerequisites